muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Maybe I can think over what Phanna has told me today and figure out a way to convince them tomorrow.

-Thinking back on the stuff Phanna said...
+Thinking over the stuff Phanna said...

 Honestly, I didn't understand much of it.

 The key points that I understood we're:

-1. There was an insane amount of people who lived in Phanna's home word.
+1. There was an insane amount of people who lived in Phanna's home-world.
 2. Phanna's desire to be unique in a world like that.
 3. Phanna's failure and subsequent loss of their friends.